-Why should you use competitive analysis?
+Why should you do a competition analysis?

 Unless you’ve found yourself in the nichest niche, chances are you have not one, but multiple competitors.
 All of you vying for the attention of the same target audience.